Using Magnetic Machine Embroidery Hoops Like a Pro

 It’s really easy to rehoop between stitching parts of a quilt using this magnetic hoop as you can leave a couple of magnets on and just pull the fabric.
 Plus, the magnets can be used to smooth fabric, which makes for a tighter hooping than my Snap Hoops.

-One big downfall, though, is because of the bulk of the hoop (it’s REALLY heavy in comparison to dime Snap Hoops and the magnet power is strong) the max stitching speed you can use with is is 600spm.
+One big downfall, though, is because of the bulk of the hoop (it’s REALLY heavy in comparison to dime Snap Hoops, and the magnet power is super strong) the max stitching speed you can use with it is 600spm.
 Since my machine can embroider at 1,050 spm with other hoops, this stinks a little.

 Now, while I’m fascinated with my magnetic hoop, I’ve found not all projects lend themselves well to it.